florianfesti/boxes/README.rst

 Features
 --------

-Boxes.py generates SVG images that can be viewed directly in a web brower but also postscript and - with pstoedit as external helper - other vector formats including dxf, plt (aka hpgl) and gcode.
+Boxes.py generates SVG images that can be viewed directly in a web browser but also postscript and - with pstoedit as external helper - other vector formats including dxf, plt (aka hpgl) and gcode.